 The Office of Academic Affairs serves as the academic dean's office for all undergraduate students in the College of Agricultural and Life Sciences (CALS) and works with departments to maintain all academic programs including graduate and undergraduate programs.
-CALS offers 23 undergraduate majors spanning a wide array of disciplines.
-The Office of Academic Affairs administers the college career services, transitional academic advising services, underrepresented student recruitment and retention, honors programs, QuickStart summer programing, international education, scholarship programs, curriculum and advising oversight, study abroad, and other academic and student affairs.
+CALS offers 24 undergraduate majors spanning a wide array of disciplines.
+The Office of Academic Affairs administers the college career services, college academic advising services, honors programs, QuickStart summer programing, international education, scholarship programs, curriculum and advising oversight, study abroad, and other academic and student affairs.
 The office is a team-based environment and works in close collaboration with academic and administrative departments across the college and university.

-The Academic Planner provides college-level support for academic course and program planning for undergraduate and graduate programs.
+The academic planner works as part of a team to provide college-level support for academic course and program planning for undergraduate and graduate programs.
 This position provides expert guidance and training for departments and programs on proposals for program updates and new and revised courses to ensure they meet standards, policies, and best practices.
+The individual in this role will be expected to build productive relationships with individuals from a wide variety of backgrounds to complete projects and recurring activities.
 The academic planner assists the Assistant Dean of Academic Programs and Policies to implement college and university initiatives for undergraduate and graduate programs.
 The position builds and maintains productive and collegial relationships with staff and faculty across the college to support the university's governance process and academic responsibilities.

 The CALS Office of Academic Affairs has a deep commitment to equity and inclusion and strives to provide outstanding service to the college's students, faculty, and staff by embracing these values, fostering a supportive environment, and creating/enhancing opportunities for intellectual, personal, and professional development for all students and staff.
 We encourage applications from all qualified individuals who share and reflect our values.

-The College of Agricultural and Life Sciences is committed to maintaining and growing a culture that embraces diversity, inclusion, and equity, believing that these values are foundational elements of our excellence and fundamental components of a positive and enriching learning and working environment for all students, faculty, and staff.
+The College of Agricultural and Life Sciences (CALS) is committed to maintaining and growing a culture that embraces diversity, inclusion, and equity, believing that these values are foundational elements of our excellence and fundamental components of a positive and enriching learning and working environment for all students, faculty, and staff.
 At CALS, we acknowledge that bias, prejudice, racism and hate have historically occurred in many forms that cause significant and lasting harm to members of our community.
 We commit to taking actions each day toward a college that is inclusive and welcoming to all.
+The College of Agricultural and Life Sciences and the University of Wisconsin-Madison are committed to foster and embrace a diverse, equitable and inclusive workforce.

 Diversity is a source of strength, creativity, and innovation for UW-Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.